seamusdemora/seamusdemora.github.io/MacStuff.md

 As for its location: `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`

 Yes - seriously - that's where it is - at least for Catalina & Mojave.
 Older versions of macOS have it in a different, but equally odd location.
 If you want to try `airport` you could start by reading [this post on OSX Daily](https://osxdaily.com/2007/01/18/airport-the-little-known-command-line-wireless-utility/).
-I **hope** to find a use for `airport` in conjunction with `networksetup` to overcome the *promising-but-utterly-useless* `Network` configuration tool in the `System Preferences` app - but that's for another day.  [↩](#table-of-contents)
+I **hope** to find a use for `airport` in conjunction with `networksetup` to overcome the *promising-but-utterly-useless* `Network` configuration tool in the `System Preferences` app - but that's for another day.  [↑](#table-of-contents)